yangster67/W4115hw1/README.md

 # Homework 1 Components
+The main files for this part of the homework can be found in `/lexer/lexer.cpp` `/token/token.h` and `/test/lexer_test.cpp`
 ## Language Components
 KEYWORD = while | if | else | for | forn |
 TYPE = int | vector | ll | pair |